teambit/docs/docs/faq/multiple-peer-dep-versions.md

 ## The solution

 Set the depedency-resolver to install the peer dependecy in a directory set by the environment.
-Then, resolve the path to that installed package, to be used by all relevat components.
+Then, resolve the path to that installed package, to be used by all relevant components.

 >  The new dependency configurations, set by either of the solutions shown below, will be addressed by your Bit workspace but will not affect any non-Bit consuming project.
 This is due to the fact that a `package.json`, containing valid ‘peerDepedencies’ will still be generated for each component, each generated package.

 ### Implementation 1: Extend an environment to add new peer dependencies
-[Extend the environment](/docs/environments/build-environment#create-an-environment-extension) and customize it to set the needed package as a peer dependency of all component managed by it.
+[Extend the environment](/docs/environments/build-environment#create-an-environment-extension) and customize its dependencies to set the needed package as a peer dependency of all components managed by it.
 In addition, set the `resolveFromEnv` property to `true`.
 This will make sure to use the package provided by the environment.

 For example, to set 'enzyme@3.11.0' as a peer dependency of all compomnents managed by the `@temabit.react/react` environment, we'll create an extension and customize it like so: